 9. Pick up litter.

 Summer activities can result in toys, water games, lawn chairs or tools being left on turf.
-Avoid harming – or even killing – turf crowns by putting away gear after use.
+Pick-up everything to avoid damaging the grass or creating dangerous obstacles while mowing.

 10. Tackle weeds.

 Apply weed control, such as Bayer Advanced 3-In-1 Weed & Feed for Southern Lawns or Season Long Weed Control for Lawns in late summer/early fall to help control existing weeds and prevent new ones.
 Read and follow label instructions.
 Do not apply a pre-emergent herbicide in fall if you plan to seed or overseed.